Tyler-R-Kendrick/ai-agents-for-beginners-csharp/01-intro-to-ai-agents/README.md

 AI Agents are **systems** that enable **Large Language Models (LLMs)** to **perform actions** by extending their capabilities by giving LLMs **access to tools** and **knowledge**.

-Let's break this definition into smaller parts:
+Let's break this definition into smaller parts...

 ---
 layout: two-cols